kaiidams/NeMoOnnxSharp/Examples/Godot/README.md

 - Open the directory with Godot Editor
 - Open the solution with Visual Studio 2022
 - From menu Build -> Build Solution

-Copy these native DLL files must be on the directory.
-You can find them usually in `.godot\mono\temp\bin\Debug\runtimes\win-x64\native`.

-- onnxruntime.dll
-- onnxruntime_providers_shared.dll

-Then run with debugger (F5) from Godot Editor or export to Windows exe.
+- Then run with debugger (F5) from Godot Editor or export to Windows exe.

 ## Running